natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

 ``from module import object``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Option **from module import object** is convenient to use when only one or two functions are needed from the whole module:
+Option **from module import object** is convenient to use when only one or two functions are needed from whole module:

 .. code:: python